niteshtolani2812/TicTacToeWithC/README.md

 ## 3. Was not able to get Unity testing action working
 I changed my test.c file so that each grid I'm passing to the test functions is first defined and then passed rather than just passing as a literal array.
 This made all my test cases pass.

+## 4. Was not able to get C/C++ Build Status Working
+This error was because of an error in the filename that i was including in my main file which was different from the real name was.
+There was another error that I was including .c file of operations rather than the .h header file which was supposed to be included in our program.